matze/wastebin/README.md

 ### Run pre-built binaries

-You can download pre-built, statically compiled [Linux binaries](https://github.com/matze/wastebin/releases).
+You can download pre-built, statically compiled [Linux and MacOS binaries](https://github.com/matze/wastebin/releases).
 After extraction run the contained `wastebin` binary.

 ### Run a Docker image

-Alternatively, you can run a pre-built Docker image pushed to `quxfoo/wastebin`.
+Alternatively, you can run a pre-built Docker image pushed to `quxfoo/wastebin:<VERSION>` and `quxfoo/wastebin:latest` respectively.
 To persist the database as `state.db` via the `WASTEBIN_DATABASE_PATH` environment variable use a bind mount to `/path/for/storage` like this

 ```bash
 docker run \